malcommac/SwiftRichString/README.md

 ```

 ### XML/HTML tag based rendering
-SwiftRichString allows you to render complex strings by parsing text's tags: each style will be identified by an unique name (used inside the tag) and you can create a `StyleGroup` which allows you to encapsulate all of them and reuse as you need (clearly you can register it globally).
+SwiftRichString allows you to render complex strings by parsing text's tags: each style will be identified by an unique name (used inside the tag) and you can create a `StyleXML` (was `StyleGroup`) which allows you to encapsulate all of them and reuse as you need (clearly you can register it globally).

 ```swift
 // Create your own styles